Matthew Orzech

-Matthew Orzech (born April 12, 1995) is an American football long snapper for the Green Bay Packers of the National Football League (NFL).
-He was signed by the Baltimore Ravens as an undrafted free in 2019 after playing college football at Azusa Pacific.
-He has also played for the Jacksonville Jaguars, Miami Dolphins, and Tennessee Titans.
+Matthew Orzech (born April 12, 1995) is an American professional football long snapper for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Azusa Pacific Cougars, and was signed by the Baltimore Ravens as an undrafted free agent in 2019.
+He has also played for the Jacksonville Jaguars, Miami Dolphins, Tennessee Titans, and the Los Angeles Rams.
+He became a Super Bowl champion after the Rams won Super Bowl LVI.

 Professional career

 Baltimore Ravens

 Orzech was signed by the Baltimore Ravens as an undrafted free agent in 2019.
 He was waived on August 30, 2019.

 Jacksonville Jaguars

 On September 1, 2019, Orzech was claimed off waivers by the Jacksonville Jaguars.

 On September 5, 2020, Orzech was waived by the Jaguars.

 Miami Dolphins

-On September 10, 2020, Orzech was signed to the Miami Dolphins practice squad.
+On September 10, 2020, Orzech was signed to the practice squad of the Miami Dolphins.

 Tennessee Titans

 On November 5, 2020, Orzech was signed by the Tennessee Titans off the Dolphins' practice squad.
 Orzech was waived by the Titans on November 30, 2020, and re-signed to the practice squad two days later.
 He was signed to a futures contract on January 11, 2021.
 On May 10, 2021, Orzech was waived by the Titans.